stevenla14/Spam-Assist/README.txt

 spam_assist
 ------------------
 About:
-This program was originally written to 'troll' my friend who's been complaining about email spam for a while now.
 It takes in a file containing a list of emails, and sends the contents of another "spam" message file to each email.
 This project was completed in the span of 2 days.
 It is compatible only with Python versions 3 and above.